mgussekloo/laravel-facet-filter/README.md

         /* Returns a Laravel collection of the facets for this model. */
         $facets = Product::getFacets();

-        /* $facets is a regular laravel collectio, so it's easy to iterate all of them, or find the one you need.
+        /* Since it's a Laravel collection, you can iterate or find the one you need easily.
-        Each facet has a method to get a Laravel collection of option objects, to help you build your frontend. */
+        Each facet has a method to get a Laravel collection of the available options, to help you build your frontend. */
         $singleFacet = $facets->firstWhere('fieldname', 'color');

         return view('home')->with([